Art

 This course is an introduction and investigation of the historical and contemporary history of glaze theory as it relates to the nature of clay and glaze.
 Students will experiment with found clays and simple glaze formulation and testing.

 This course provides continuing experience in the development of glazes, their uses, modifications, and firing processes.
-Students will explore the designs of kilns, firing methods, and firing effects on glazes and clays.
+Students will explore the different designs of kilns, firing methods, and firing effects on glazes and clays.

 This is a beginning studio class introducing the basic principles, materials, and techniques of sculpting the human figure from live models using clay and other materials.
 Emphasis will be placed on structure and proportion.
 Students will develop an awareness and context of historical and contemporary concerns in figure sculpture.